learn-co-curriculum/dsc-linear-transformations/README.md

 Recall that the norm of x $||x||= \sqrt{(x_1^2+x_2^2+...+x_n^2)}$

-## Applying what we learned to the auto-mpg data
+## Applying Transformations to the auto-mpg Data

 ```python